khooihzhz/reach-hackathon/README.md

 # reach-malaysia-uni-hackathon
-This project is used on the Reach Malaysia Uni Hackathon
+This project is used on the Reach Malaysia Uni Hackathon for Team #07

 ## Project Description
 This project demonstrate the use of blockchain in drug supply chains.